An overview of the relevant changes in new, and older, releases.

 which should be correct, stable, Tiger compatible,

-and synchronized with mach_* 1.1.NSAutoreleasePool
+and synchronized with mach_* 1.1.NSAutoreleasePool category hack that has

-been deprecated for quite some time.objc.removeAutoreleasePool
+been deprecated for quite some time.objc.removeAutoreleasePool function that will remove

-, which may be useful
+PyObjC's global NSAutoreleasePool, which may be useful

-hack that caused a NULL
+for plugins.NSBundle hack that caused a NULL

 pointer dereference if looking up a non-existent class using

-and OC_PythonString
+NSBundle API.OC_PythonUnicode and OC_PythonString classes that

-preserve the identity of str
+preserve the identity of str and unicode objects across

 the bridge.
-The bridge for str
+The bridge for str now uses the default

-, rather than sys.getdefaultencoding()
+encoding of NSString, rather than sys.getdefaultencoding()

 from Python.
 For Mac OS X, this is typically MacRoman.
 The reason

-for this is that not all Python str
+for this is that not all Python str instances could cross the

-bridge at all previously. objc.setStrBridgeEnabled(False)
+bridge at all previously. objc.setStrBridgeEnabled(False) will

 still trigger warnings, if you are attempting to track down an